-The Director of Education, along with the Lead Instructor, will conduct an evaluation to determine what level of learning the student's previous coursework is equivalent to, and how many credits may be granted.
-Bay Area Medical Academy will evaluate courses or programs from accredited public or private four-year universities, two-year junior community colleges, public, private, technical or vocational schools, or military schools without any fees.
-The Education Department will only recognize certificates earned from institutions accredited by an accrediting agency recognized by the U.S. Department of Education and/or Council for Higher Education Accreditation (CHEA) as well as programs approved by the Bureau for Private Postsecondary Education where courses and clock hour values are comparable to those offered at Bay Area Medical Academy and a grade of 2.0 or better was attained.
-This evaluation process will be completed within 30 days of application for credit and must be completed prior to the start of the program.
+The Lead Instructor, will conduct an evaluation to determine what level of learning the student's previous coursework is equivalent to, and how many credits may be granted.
+BAMA Institute will evaluate courses from accredited public or private four-year universities, two-year junior community colleges, public, private, technical or vocational schools, or military schools without any fees.
+The Education Department will only recognize certificates earned from institutions accredited by an accrediting agency recognized by the U.S. Department of Education and/or Council for Higher Education Accreditation (CHEA) as well as programs approved by the Bureau for Private Postsecondary Education where courses and clock hour values are comparable to those offered at BAMA Institute and a grade of 2.0 or better was attained.
+This evaluation process will be completed within 14 days of application for credit and must be completed prior to the start of the program.

-In order to complete the evaluation process, the student must supply the Academy with an official transcript from the institution where the course(s) were taken, and copies of the course description from the Academy's catalog.
+In order to complete the evaluation process, the student must supply the Institute with an official transcript from the institution where the course(s) were taken, and copies of the course description from the Institute's catalog.
 Other criteria include requirements that a grade of 2.0 or higher was earned and that the course work must have been completed within the past seven years.

-Bay Area Medical Academy will credit the student's tuition charge based on the approved number of hours accepted as transfer credit.
-The maximum number of hours the student is allowed to transfer to a Bay Area Medical Academy program is 50% of the total module hours in the program.
+BAMA Institute will credit the student's tuition charge based on the approved number of hours accepted as transfer credit.
+The maximum number of hours the student is allowed to transfer to a BAMA Institute program is 50% of the total module hours in the program.
 Transfer course hours will be the equivalent to those for which the student is receiving credit.
 Transfer hours are counted as both attempted and successfully completed in determining the student's satisfactory academic progress.